Workshops

 Click on the square tiles below to select your workshops and pay online.
 You can also pay by e-transfer to communicate@visualarts.ns.ca – just remember to send us an email with your contact info for registration.
 Have questions or need help registering?
 Contact communicate@visualarts.ns.ca.

-VANS is extending our member discount to members of Craft Nova Scotia and the Federation of Canadian Artists as well, so you can register for this series at the VANS Member rate.
-If you really want to take these workshops, but the cost is out of reach please get in touch with Carri at communicate@visualarts.ns.ca about a workshop bursary.
+If you really want to take one of these info sessions, but the cost is out of reach please get in touch with Carri at communicate@visualarts.ns.ca about a workshop bursary.

 ONLINE